awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting.md

 This is the [cloud\-init](https://cloudinit.readthedocs.io/) log\.
 It contains all commands that were run when an instance is set up\.
 It's useful for troubleshooting initialization issues\.

 `/var/log/parallelcluster/computemgtd`
 This is the `computemgtd` log\.
-It runs on each compute node to monitor the node in the rare event that `computemgtd` daemon on the head node is offline\.
+It runs on each compute node to monitor the node in the rare event that `clustermgtd` daemon on the head node is offline\.
 It's useful for troubleshooting unexpected termination issues\.

 `/var/log/slurmd.log`
 This is the Slurm compute daemon log\.
 It's useful for troubleshooting initialization and compute failure related issues\.